sfraint/wireless-n64-controller/BOM.md

 ## Battery "pak" parts

+*Note: if possible, you should print the `*`custom parts yourself, or have a friend with a 3d printer help.*

 Component | Quantity | Link | Price | Note
 --- | --- | --- | --- | ---
 AAA terminals | 1 | [Link](https://www.aliexpress.com/item/32884289489.html) | ~$2.50 | May be able to find a smaller, cheaper pack - *also make sure your 3d printed controller-terminal block will fit the terminals you order*